-Unfortunately, the US has become mostly a service driven economy.
-We still develop products, but not like the scale of the industrial revolution of 1890.
+It is possible that to some extent, the US has increased its focus on being a service driven economy.
+We still develop products, but perhaps as a percentage of where the resources are being focused towards, not to the scale of the industrial revolution of 1890.